CUSTOMER: Northgate Public Services

 Also, renewing siloed IT systems is not always necessary.
 “Many existing systems within police forces are still living up to those expectations,” confirms Simon.
 “More to the point, staff training and abstraction costs are often significant barriers to implementation of new solutions.”

-So when InterSystems approached Northgate to showcase InterSystems technology, the potential of the software rapidly became clear.
+So when InterSystems approached Northgate to showcase its Ensemble technology, the potential of the software rapidly became clear.
 “By adopting a service oriented approach supported by Ensemble, we saw a way to help forces protect their existing investments, join up siloed systems for greater intelligence, and make all systems accessible to all users,” Simon states.

-Very quickly, and with minimal coding, InterSystems technology can service-enable a vast range of applications of all ages and types – even those that are not typically designed for this purpose.
+Very quickly, and with minimal coding, Ensemble can service-enable a vast range of applications of all ages and types – even those that are not typically designed for this purpose.
 Multiple interface styles are consolidated into one, easy-to-use front end, and rules-based business processes are applied to the applications.
 This allows users to retrieve multiple sets of data from a single query.

 Finally, because it is effectively a service oriented architecture (SOA) ‘engine’ – with business logic being abstracted from the client and each of the applications – the solution is flexible to change, enabling applications to be added or removed with ease.

-“InterSystems is very proud that our technology has become a key component in the integration of Northgate’s early adopter Police clients which will deliver substantial return on their sunk assets.
+“InterSystems is very proud that Ensemble has become a key component in the integration of Northgate’s early adopter Police clients which will deliver substantial return on their sunk assets.
 This will lead to the desired strategic goal of truly joined up policing and eventually joined up government,” says Jonathan Selby, InterSystems UK Managing Director.

 InterSystems put together a proof of concept for Northgate in just one week.
-So impressed was Northgate, that the two companies built a new composite application that can make use of and coordinate functionality from existing police applications.
+So impressed was Northgate, that the two companies built Ensemble into a new composite application that can make use of and coordinate functionality from existing police applications.
 This prototype solution is specifically designed for police forces: the Incident Information Management application (IIM).
 “In just 12 weeks we were able to build and demonstrate a working solution to our police user group,” states Simon.

 First of all, multiple applications can be consolidated onto a single screen as discrete ‘windows’.
 Each retains its original interface style.
 However, operators can interact with them using whichever method is most familiar – keystroke or mouse.
 This eradicates the need to replace applications purely because of usability.